You’ve just got your NUC of bees! It’s going to be a fun and exciting journey for you, whether you’re a new beekeeper or seasoned pro.

 You feed sugar water to the bees in a 1:1 ratio.
 Heat up 4 cups of water without boiling, and dissolve 4 cups of sugar into it.
 Cool off and insert into a feeder.

 Making greater quantities and keeping the extra in the fridge is common.
 If you have other hives with honeyframes, you can also give them honey frames instead.
+However, it’s really nectar the bees need (not honey) to stimulate the bees to produce beeswax.
+Sugar water approximates nectar.

 How To Feed